De Soto trying on its new role as the home of Panasonic

 “Drinking water, wastewater, the roads, all of those things, they’re already being improved, but this is one of those things that I think it going to highlight the work that our local elected have been doing,” Davids said.

-KDOT is already studying improvements and a potential express land for nearby K10 Highway since the future of De Soto and Johnson County seems poised to include a lot more people.
+The Kansas Department of Transportation (KDOT) is already studying improvements, and potential express land for nearby K-10 Highway since the future of De Soto and Johnson County seems poised to include a lot more people.

 “We will be the production epicenter for batteries that will power the increasing demand for EVs in a more sustainable world,” Kelly said.